How Do Edibles Work?

 This will certainly affect the amount of cannabis you decide to take.
 Something as small as 5mg may feel quite mild to someone who's used to taking edibles on a regular basis.

-Then again, if you're new to edibles and THC, 5mg may be the max you can handle for the time being.
-That's why it's always a good idea to start small and see how your body reacts to the THC in your system.
+Then again, if you're new to edibles, 5mg may be the max you can handle for the time being.
+That's why it's always a good idea to start small and see how you reacts to the THC in your system.

 Whether you're taking it on an empty stomach

 This one has a little bit of a caveat to it.
-Yes, taking an edible on an empty stomach may yield you the effects much faster.
+Yes, taking an edible without any other nutrients may yield you the effects of edibles much faster.

-But when it comes to the bioavailability of CBD and THC, experts say to take your edible with food or after a meal.
-This way, all of the other nutrients you've ingested can mingle with the CBD and THC in your system.
+But when it comes to the bioavailability of CBD and THC, experts say to take your edible during or after a meal.
+This way, all of the other nutrients you've ingested can mingle with the cannabinoids in your system.

 And they may help to bolster the effects of both in a more prominent way.
 Then again, you may just want fast effects with little bioavailability.

-Either way, it's important to know how your body will react to taking an edible on an empty stomach too.
+Either way, it's important to know how you will react to taking an edible without other nutrients in your body too.
 So if you plan to do that, start with a small amount.

-And to be safe, follow it with some nutritious food.
+And to be safe, follow it with a nutritious meal.
 This will help your system acclimate to the new compounds in your body.
 And you'll increase their bioavailability in the process.

 Bonus: How And Where To Buy Edibles Online Legally In 2023